An incorrect bite might be responsible for your TMJ pain. Contact us today to discuss a solution.

 You should call us if you are having jaw joint pain that is severe of it it does not go away.
 You especially should call if it hurts to open and close the jaw or if you have difficulty swallowing food.

 Many other conditions such as tooth decay, sinus problems, arthritis, or gum disease can cause similar symptoms.
-To figures out what’s causing yours, we will ask about your health history and conduct an exam.
+To determine what is causing your issues, we will ask about your health history and conduct a thorough exam.
 We will also:

 If we do suspect a problem we may also take a full face x-ray so we can view your jaw, temporomandibular joints, and teeth to rule out any other problems.
 We may need to do further testing that may include a CT scan or MRI, depending on the severity of the TMD.